silvtal/wordle-jp/README.md

 ### Japanese adaptation and motivation

 This game uses hiragana instead of the Latin alphabet.
-Since there are double the symbols in the hiragana alphabet, I decided to add more rows/tries.

 I decided to make this version in order to both get experience with HTML and learn more Japanese vocabulary.

 ### How to build and develop